 Percentage Increase Calculator

-Calculate the percentage increase or decrease between two values instantly with clear step-by-step working.
-This tool is useful for exam practice, salary changes, prices, enrollments, sales performance, and general percent-change questions.
+Calculate percentage increase, percentage decrease, and overall percent change between two values with step-by-step working.
+Use it for exam practice, prices, salary changes, sales growth, enrollments, marks, and everyday percentage questions.

 Input Values